+We decided to test and review some of the best cordless phones on the market.
 While we feel the VTech CS6719-2 DECT 6.0 Phone with Caller ID/Call Waiting is the best because it’s a versatile, but well priced cordless phone with just the right amount of features but there really is something perfect for every home or office.
-So, let’s dig right in to our five favorites and then hop into figuring out what makes the difference between a working cordless phone and a great one.

 Top 5 Cordless Phones